Hamza91able/auth-screen/README.md

 5. Clean & Sleak UI with support of ScrollView and KeyboardAvoidingView
 6. Password visibility toggle

+## Release
+You can get the preview build from the [release section](https://github.com/Hamza91able/auth-screen/releases/tag/preview)

 ## Get started

 1. Clone Repository